OICR/softeng-blog/_posts/phuong-my_do/2017-04-28-Business_analyst.md

 Brian will provide assistance in training the users to their new application.
 For larger projects a user service team could be dedicated; in that case, Brian would provide Level 2 support to the user service Team for a better understanding of the solution.

 **The key in such IT projects is for Brian not only to document but mostly to understand** what bioinformaticians, researchers and software engineers tell him to accurately document it.
 It’s about asking the right question.
-To be able to ask the right question, Brian needs to understand the business goals as much as the technical aspects of an application.
+To be able to do so, Brian needs to understand the business goals as much as the technical aspects of an application.

 Who has never seen this scenario?
-User Service Team: “The user cannot use the feature, is it a development issue? >> Developper: "No, it’s a data issue" >> Data Quality: "No, it’s an environment issue" >> Dev-Ops: "No, the user did not use it properly”.
-Brian’s role here is to clarify the issue, record everyone’s understanding and challenge the answers to ensure the right solution.
+User Service Team: “The user cannot use the feature, is it a development issue? >> Developper: "No, it’s a data issue" >> Data Quality: "No, it’s an environment or network issue" >> Dev-Ops: "No, the user did not use it properly”.
+Brian’s role here is to clarify the issue, record everyone’s understanding and challenge the answers to ensure the right solution is identified.

 # Brian’s techniques and main activities
-* **Define the 5 W’s**: Who did What, Where and When, and Why: Probably the basics when Brian starts business analysis.
-Answering to the question What and Why is sometimes challenging in the cancer genomics research field characterized by exploration (“I don’t know exactly what I want but I feel like it’s the right way to explore”)
+* **Define the 5 W’s**: Who did What, Where, When, and Why: Probably the basics when Brian starts business analysis.
+Answering What and Why is sometimes challenging in the cancer genomics research field characterized by exploration (“I don’t know exactly what I want but we should keep moving in this direction”)

-* **Analyse the existing system and processes, benchmark and best practices**: there is a lot of reading in a Brian’s job, all the documentation of what your company but also what similar companies do.
+* **Analyse the existing system and processes, benchmark and best practices**: there is a lot of reading in a Brian’s job, all the documentation of what your company and its competitors produce.

 * **Lead brainstorming sessions, interviews and workshops, facilitate meetings**: a project needs someone “not biased” to make sure everyone’s opinion from business and technical perspective will be heard, understood and recorded.